lbozhilova/sc-mtdna-mosaicism/README.md

 If you use any of the code, methods or data presented here, please cite us:

-A. Glynos, L. V. Bozhilova, M. Frison, S. Burr, J. B. Stewart, and P. F. Chinnery, "High-throughput single cell analysis reveals progressive mitochondrial DNA mosaicism throughout life," _JOURNAL_ ISSUE (YEAR)
+A. Glynos, L. V. Bozhilova, M. Frison, S. Burr, J. B. Stewart, and P. F. Chinnery, "High-throughput single cell analysis reveals progressive mitochondrial DNA mosaicism throughout life," _Science Advances_ 9,eadi4038 (2023)